SatriaM25/SUPER_SOCCER_GAME/README.md

 > GOAL : Score More Goals than Your Opponent

-- STEP-BY-STEP TO RUN THE PROJECT ON YOUR COMPUTER:
+- STEP-BY-STEP TO RUN THE PROJECT ON YOUR COMPUTER :
 1. Zip the folder on github
 2. Extract the zip file on your computer
 3. Open the folder with Visual Studio Code (or any IDE that supports PyGame)